mimou-77/bootcamp_iot_Maker_Skills/bootcamp_iot_section_1_examples_of_simple_arduino_systems/example_1_led_blink/README.md

 ## Getting Started

 - Open Arduino IDE.
-- Install the ESP32 Arduino library from the board manager.
+- Install the ESP32 Arduino library from the boards manager.

 ![This is an alt text.](../img/install%20the%20ESP32%20library%20via%20the%20boards%20manager.png "This is a sample image.")